 Paying for college is a huge concern for many moms that are going back to school.
-The first step in getting tuition assistance is to fill out the FASFA.
-This will let you know which federal and state grants you qualify for.
-These may cover some (or all!) of your college expenses.
+The first step in getting tuition assistance is to fill out the Free Application for Federal Student Aid (FAFSA).
+This aid may cover some (or all) of your college expenses.

 Once you are registered for online classes, it can be helpful to check out the classroom portal as soon as possible.
 You can read through the syllabus, add important dates to your calendar, bookmark any resources mentioned, and get a headstart on organizing your studies.